DORAEMON : MEIKYÛ DAISAKUSEN

 Teaser text from the American version:

-The evil Kublai from Zenzombie land, has kidnapped four of your friends as you time-travelled on a magic carped.
+The evil Kublai from Zenzombie land, has kidnaped four of your friends as you time-traveled on a magic carped.
 Now you must rescue them.
 But run for your life !
 You're in a maze of monsters!
 Hit them with your Yoyo!
 Dig a hole so they'll fall in!
 Shoot them with your Freeze Beam!
 Kill them dead with your Bubble Gun!
 There are 60 incredible levels of action.
-So wear your helment and watch your step!
+So wear your helmet and watch your step!

 The funny looking robot-cat was created by Fujimoto Hiroshi (Fujiko F. Fujio) and Motoo Abiko (Fujiko Fujio A) back in the 1970s.
-The series started as a manga and featured a glasses wearing boy named Nobi Nobita.
-His great-great grandson from the 22nd century decide to send him a cat-shaped robot from the future to teach him to become a smart kid.
-Because of Nobita's laziness, his descendants will live in poverty and they see in the robot-cat named Doraemon a way to change their fate.
-Doraemon always use tons of new gadget and crazy devices often created out from his 4-dimensional front pocket.
-The most common ones are the Dokodemo Doa, special door allowing do travel anywhere and Nobita's desk drawer, turned into a traveling machine.
-The series also features other kids, like Shizuka, nice girls and Nobita's best friend.
-Or Gian, the bully and Suneo the rich kid.
-Doraemon is easily one of the most famous and beloved cartoon character in Japan.
+The series started as a manga and featured a glasses-wearing boy named Nobi Nobita.
+The story starts as his great-great grandson from the 22nd century decides to send him a cat-shaped robot from the future to teach him how to become a smart kid.
+Because of Nobita's extreme laziness, his descendants live in poverty and they see in the robot-cat named "Doraemon" a way to change their own fate...
+Doraemon is a likable and stunningly resourceful robot - he always uses tons of smart gadgets and crazy devices that he effortlessly pull from his '4-dimensional front pocket'.
+The most popular one is the Dokodemo Doa, a special door allowing him (and guests) to travel anywhere in time.
+The series also stars other kids, such as Shizuka (nice girl and Nobita's best friend), Gian (the bully) and Suneo (the rich kid).
+Doraemon is easily one of the most popular and beloved cartoon character in Japan.

 screen shot screen shot

-Once again, the American version of the game, renamed Cratermaze was highly modified.
+Once again, the American version of the game, renamed Cratermaze, was highly edited.
 The blue robot-cat was obliterated and replaced by a human kid in a blue space-suit.
-This kind of make sense, Doraemon, even today, is not very known by young players.
-Most of the introduction sequence is also different.
-The title screen features the kid being chased by a green dinosaur.
-However, elements of the animated sequence have been changed.
-They are not flying a magic-carpet anymore, but a space-ship.
-Interestingly, magic-carpet is still present in the translated text and became the name of the ship.
-Finally, our character doesn't collect hamburgers but red treasure chests.
+This kind of make sense, Doraemon, even today, is not very known by players in the west.
+Most of the introduction sequence is also different (the title screen features a kid being chased by a green dinosaur), and various elements were completely changed too (they are not flying a magic-carpet anymore, but a space-ship).
+Interestingly, the magic-carpet element is still present in the translated text and became the name of the ship.
+Finally, the main character doesn't collect hamburgers, but red treasure chests.
 Overall, the graphics quality is nevertheless very good and very close to the original game.

-Interestingly, the American version is probably the one closer to the truth behind Doraemon: Meikyuu Daisakusen.
+Interestingly, the American version is actually one step closer to the truth behind Doraemon Meikyū Daisakusen.
 Let me explain.
-Nichibutsu released in 1987 in Japan an arcade game called Kid no Hore Hore Daisakusen (aka Booby Kids).
-The game, pictured on the right, features a kid in a blue space suit wondering around mazes and the goal of game was to collect red treasure chests and to dig holes in the ground.
-The game is virtually identical to Doraemon: Meikyuu Daisakusen, or more precisely, to Cratermaze (notice the blue space suit and also the dinosaur on the game's title screen).
-I wonder if Hudson Soft didn't originally created a port of Kid no Hore Hore Daisakusen for the PC Engine and the Doreamon's franchise came later.
-So they maybe re-used the graphics for the American version.
-In all cases, Doraemon: Meikyuu Daisakusen is definitively based from Nichibutsu's Kid no Hore Hore Daisakusen.
+Nichibutsu released in 1987 an arcade game called Kid no Hore Hore Daisakusen (aka Booby Kids), and this exclusively in Japan.
+The game, pictured on the right, stars a kid in a blue space suit wondering around mazes, and the goal of game is to collect red treasure chests and to dig holes in the ground.
+Sounds familiar?
+The game is virtually identical to Doraemon Meikyū Daisakusen, or more precisely, to Cratermaze (notice the blue space suit and also the dinosaur on the game's title screen).
+I wonder if Hudson Soft didn't originally develop a port of Kid no Hore Hore Daisakusen for the PC Engine system, and the Doreamon franchise came later.
+So they maybe re-used the graphics for the American Turbografx-16 version.
+In all cases, Doraemon Meikyū Daisakusen is definitively based on Nichibutsu's Kid no Hore Hore Daisakusen.

-Kid no Hore Hore Daisakusen was even converted for Nintendo's Famicom system in 1987 as Booby Kids (pictured on the right).
+As a final side note, Kid no Hore Hore Daisakusen was converted to the Famicom system in 1987 as Booby Kids (pictured on the right).

 screen shot